sarahob96/spaceman/README.md

 ## Technologies Used

 - [lucid chart](http://www.lucidchart.com)
-  * I used lucid chart to create a flowchart to create the process flow of the game
+  * I used lucid chart to create a flowchart to create the process flow of the game.
 - [Techsini](https://techsini.com/multi-mockup/)
-  *  A multi device image was generated on techsini.com\
+  *  A multi device image was generated on techsini.com.
 - [PEP8](http://pep8online.com/)
-  * The online PEP8 validator was used to ensure there were no errors in my python code
+  * The online PEP8 validator was used to ensure there were no errors in my python code.
 - [Heroku](http://heroku.com/)
-  * Heroku was used to deploy the game application
+  * Heroku was used to deploy the game application.

 ### Python libraries used

-A number of built-in Python libraries were used in the game application
+A number of built-in Python libraries were used in the game application.

-- random : The random library was used to generate a random word from the list of words in the the words.py
+- random : The random library was used to generate a random word from the list of words in the the words.py.

 - os : The os library was necessary to reset the terminal at certain parts of the game.
 It can be seen when the user selects an option from the menu and when the game finishes or resets.
-I did not use this feature in the gameplay itself after each guess as I thought for the user, it would be worth having the option to scroll up and see the illustrations stages in the game.
+I did not use this feature in the gameplay itself after each guess as I thought for the user, it would be worth having the option to scroll up and see the progress of the illustrations throughout the game.

 - sys : The sys library was needed to add an exit method (sys.exit()) to the 'end of game' and 'thanks for playing' function so that the app would stop running and allow the user to exit the game.

 - Colorama :  The colorama library was imported to add colour to text in the terminal.

-- Pyfiglet : The pyfiglet library was installed to convert the normal text 'Spaceman' header into a large art font header.
+- Pyfiglet : The pyfiglet library was installed to convert the normal text 'Spaceman' into a large art font header.

 ## Features to be implemented